emmjia/Treehouse-Python-Exercises/README.md

 practice_while_loops.py - On this exercise python will request name and a simple yes or no question.

-using_a_function.py - Presents the challenge of creating a function that will return True if a value is odd or not.
+create_a_function.py - Presents the challenge of creating a function that will return True if a value is odd or not.

+using_a_function.py - The exercise provides several premade functions.
+Challenge is to call function and also present a try/except block for error handling